cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 where `{type}` is the requested identifier that must correspond to a target file name in`./resources/application-service.json`.
 The request parameters will depend on the `JSON-LD` file defined.
 More information on the required schema can be found in [this section](#41-instantiation).

+A successful request will return `{"message": "type has been successfully instantiated!", "iri" : "root iri that is instantiated"}`.

 #### 2.5.2 Delete route

 To delete an instance, users must send a DELETE request to